benkoshy/pagy/docs/api/javascript/navs.md

 The above statement means that from `0` to `540` pixels width, Pagy will use the `[2,3,3,2]` size, from `540` to `720` it will use the `[3,5,5,3]` size and over `720` it will use the `[5,7,7,5]` size.
 (Read more about the `:size` variable in the [How to control the page links](/docs/how-to.md#control-the-page-links) section).

+!!!primary :steps must contain `0` width
-**IMPORTANT**: You can set any number of steps with any arbitrary width/size.
+You can set any number of steps with any arbitrary width/size.
 The only requirement is that the `:steps` hash must contain always the `0` width or a `Pagy::VariableError` exception will be raised.
+!!!

 #### Setting the right sizes